ktmeaton/plague-phylogeography/README.md

 - Remove any BioSample record that does not have BioProject (save for the Black Death project that is "None")

 **6. Remove duplicate strains**

-- Remove duplicate strains, preferring newest where possible. (exception: Reference Genome CO92 keep original SAMEA1705942)
+- Remove duplicate strains
+- When considering complete genomes, prefer the original version.
+Transfer over metadata where needed.
+- Prefer assemblies/bioprojects with detailed methodology info.

+**7. Construct the Master Join table**